-Initially RSVPs conducted residential vacation checks, conducted fingerprinting, clerical tasks and participated in various special events such as DUI checkpoints and the Every Fifteen Minutes Program.
+Initially, RSVPs conducted residential vacation house checks, code enforcement, fingerprinting, clerical tasks and participated in various special events such as DUI checkpoints and National Night Out.
 Over the years their duties have been modified and expanded.
-In 1995 RSVP members began visiting local business in order to obtain updated emergency contact information.
-This information was critical for officers responding to emergencies.
-RSVPs also work with Code Enforcement patrolling residential tracts for violations such as overgrown lawns, vehicles parked on lawns or improperly stored trashcans.
-These activities help maintain Fountain Valley as a safe and aesthetically pleasing community.
+In 1995 RSVP members also began working with Code Enforcement, patrolling residential tracts for violations such as overgrown lawns, vehicles parked on lawns or improperly stored trash cans.
+These activities help maintain Fountain Valley as a safe and aesthetically pleasing community upholding the Fountain Valley motto, "A Nice Place to Live".

 WHAT DOES AN RSVP LEARN?